kinano/NotificationSystem/README.md

 ** mysql: ```npm install mysql```
 * Configure a MySQL database on your local machine
-* Run [the following script](sql/create_db.sql) as root on your MySQL database Note that a new user will be created on the database: notification_sys
+* Run [the following script](sql/create_db.sql) as root on your MySQL database Node.js uses the following user: notification_sys to connect to MySQL
 * Run the Node.js server: ``` node server.js```
 * Navigate to the following URL: http://localhost:8000/NotificationSystem The web page will display the comments that have pending notifications.